When greed, fear and obsession rule the senses, danger is never more than a heartbeat away.

 In The Stars marks the point at which I gave up fighting this thing.
 I love writing about these characters and the fictional reality they inhabit.
 It's fun.
-It makes me happy and a few other people seem to like it too, so I've given up giving up.
-Thus, in 2014 there are two books (In The Stars Part I and Part II), separated by a short story interlude entitled Breaking Waves.
+It makes me happy and a few other people seem to like it, too, so I gave up giving up.
+Thus, in 2014 there were two books (In The Stars Part I and Part II), separated by a short story interlude entitled Breaking Waves.

-A Midnight Clear and Red Hot Christmas are two further festive short stories (one young adult, one very adult!) to be released for Christmas 2014, with maybe a couple more arriving along the way...we'll see!
+A Midnight Clear and Red Hot Christmas were two further festive short stories (one young adult, one very adult!) released for Christmas 2014...

-I have other stories in my head, jotted on paper.
+I have other stories in my head, jotted on paper, half-written.
 I have to write.
 I'd love for you to have a read of what I write, but whether you do or your don't I have to write.
 And let's face it, it's cheaper than a holiday!

 It's not a perfect solution, but if you'd like to start reading from the middle of the series, then below you will find links to brief outlines of the plots and key events in the first two books.
 These will spoil the story, although they are only the key events, so there will be other stuff not mentioned here, so all is not lost if you later went back and read the real thing.